PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cs_aws_hosted_marketplace_connection.md

 ### Required

+- `account_uuid` (String) The UUID for the billing account that should be billed.
+Can also be set with the PF_ACCOUNT_ID environment variable.
+- `aws_account_id` (String) The AWS account ID to connect with.
+Must be 12 characters long.
+Can also be set with the PF_AWS_ACCOUNT_ID environment variable.
 - `description` (String) A brief description of this connection.
 - `market` (String) The market code (e.g. "ATL" or "DAL") in which you would like the marketplace provider to provision their side of the connection.